technomancy/leiningen/doc/MIXED_PROJECTS.md

 By default, Leiningen assumes your project only has Clojure source code under `src`.
-When using both Clojure and Java in the same codebase, however, it is necessary to tell Leiningen where to find Java sources and *use a separate directory for Clojure code*.
-The latter is also a highly recommended practice if you use an IDE such as IntelliJ IDEA or Eclipse.
+When using both Clojure and Java in the same codebase, however, it is necessary to tell Leiningen where to find Java sources.

 To do so, use `:source-paths` and `:java-source-path` options in the project
 definition: